MINISTRY OF PETROLEUM & NATURAL GAS

 Temporary Licence:

-If the original licence was granted by an authority other
+- If the original licence was granted by an authority other than the District Authority, the District Authority must get approval from the original authority before issuing a temporary licence.

-proportionate to the time it is valid, compared to the full yearly
+- Temporary Licence Fee: The fee for the temporary licence will be proportionate to the time it is valid, compared to the full yearly fee of the original licence.

 154. Appeals: